Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 Bread

-For homemade recipes, you can try my No-Oven Bread, Air Fryer Bread, and Soft Bread to make French Toast!
+You can never go wrong with eating some bread for breakfast.
+For bread recipes you can make at home, try my No-Oven Bread, Air Fryer Bread, and Soft Bread to make French Toast!

 Eggs

 You need eggs to make the flavoring mixture and to coat the bread.
 It infuses the bread with a rich flavor and soft tender in the crumbs.
-The egg will also help make the toast crusty.
+The egg will also help make the toast crusty and crispy.

 Evaporated milk

 The French Toast recipe will not be complete with the mildly sweet flavor of evaporated milk.
-It helps the egg give additional moisture to the bread for a better texture.
+It helps the egg give additional moisture to the bread for a better texture that just melts in your mouth.

 Evaporated milk also enriches the taste of French Toast with a milky and creamy quality.
 Instead of evaporated milk, you can also try to use almond milk as a healthier option.